INDA23PlusPlus/arjon-compiler/README.md

     return a + b
 }(10, 15)
 ```
-But you will have to supply your own types for the parameters and return value.
+But you will have to supply your own types for the arguments and return value.

 It is also possible to evaluate blocks as expressions using the `<-` operator:
 ```